 Ra Adcock has been a leading clinician for a number of integrative and non-pharmacological pain studies and she is currently onboarding as the first acupuncturist on the Integrated Pediatric Pain & Palliative Care team at UCSF.
 When asked about the state of integration at hospitals in addressing pain and how she got her foot in the door at UCSF she likened it to kicking down the wall like Mr. Kool-Aid — don’t hold back!
 Ra has inserted herself into the Western system largely by educating doctors, nurses, and Western providers by offering acupuncture to them through weekly treatments to demonstrate the power of the medicine.
 As she says, nothing sells the medicine like experiencing the needle itself.
 By tonifying the doctors and staff, we can support every patient that the staff sees.
 It’s clear that Ra is bringing a new energy to our profession and helping to create incredibly important changes in the Western setting.

-The purpose of this event was to educate both practitioners and the general public on the holes and opportunities in the healthcare system, with the opioid crisis as a lense, as well as establish a dialogue between both CIIS and ACTCM communities.
+The purpose of this event was to educate both practitioners and the general public on the holes and opportunities in the healthcare system, with the opioid crisis as a lens, as well as establish a dialogue between both CIIS and ACTCM communities.
 After an enlightening conversation it was clear that we have only just begun and there is an appetite for deeper and more specialized education on this important topic of our time.
-We are exploring the possibility of future events on this topic.
+We are exploring the possibility of future events on the opioid topic.